 Wines are charged at the retail price plus €5 corkage – and, unusually, no tips are accepted.

-Urru Greengrocer (Mon- Sat, 10-6) is just a few yards along from the Culinary Store.
-"Fresh, clean, local produce" is what it's all about and, as well as fruit & veg, you can also buy other special local produce including Glenilen Farm Milk, Tim Rowe's cold filtered honey and Breda Grinsell's fresh country garden flowers.
+"Fresh, clean, local produce" is what ythis place is all about and, as well as deli foods, you can also buy fruit & veg and other special local produce including Glenilen Farm Milk, Tim Rowe's cold filtered honey and Breda Grinsell's fresh country garden flowers.

 Well worth a look, so take the town route instead of the by-pass next time you’re heading west.